 A memorable Lee Konitz moment occurred just before we met.
 Stepping off the elevator on his hotel floor, I heard the faint sound of an alto saxophone gradually growing louder as I walked toward his room.
 I stood outside his door listening to him practice, transfixed by his sound and melodic variations.
 Eventually, he took a break, which broke the spell and I knocked.
-For this B&A, the 82 year-old Konitz was characteristically outspoken and unguarded.
+For this B&A (from the June, 2010 issue of JazzTimes ), the 82 year-old Konitz was characteristically outspoken and unguarded.
 Continue reading

 You can learn a lot about jazz hanging with Jimmy Heath.
 The saxophonist, arranger and bandleader has worked with nearly every important jazz musician of the post-war period, and his many compositions, including the jazz standards “Gingerbread Boy” and “C.T.A.,” are performed and recorded around the world.
 The Philly-born, NEA Jazz Master spent many years teaching, and he’s shared a lifetime of behind-the-scenes stories in his recent autobiography, I Walked With Giants.
 He is still actively playing and recording, and his latest release with his younger brother Tootie is The Heath Brothers: Endurance (JLP).
 This B&A was conducted in front of a live audience at the 2011 Mid-Atlantic Jazz Festival.

 1. James Moody

 “I’m In The Mood For Love ” (from The Very Best of Prestige).
 Moody, alto sax; Leppe Sundwal, trumpet; Thore Swanerud, piano; Yngve Akerberg, bass; Jack Noren, drums.
 Recorded 1949.
 Continue reading